itstudentacc/protocol-implementation/README.md

 - Clients: lists all currently connected client, by nickname

 - /transfer: Sends a file to the server.
-You will need to enter the file name and the recipient's nickname (if sending privately)
+You will need to enter the file name and the recipient's nickname (if sending privately).
+You can __download__ the files by clicking the link on the message

 - Files: Lists all files uploaded to the server